-When moving from rock glacier kinematics to their internal characteristics (Arenson et al. 2002), applied near-surface geophysics such as electrical resistivity tomography (ERT), refraction seismic, ground penetrating radar (GPR) and electromagnetic methods deliver valuable information on rock glacier internal structure and the distribution of rock, air, ice and water (Hauck, 2013; Boaga et al., 2020; Pavoni et al., 2023; Hauck et al., 2011).
-Although essential, direct subsurface data from rock glaciers is quite scarce, for logistic and financial reasons.
-Borehole temperatures are currently the most widespread type of subsurface data, allowing to monitor the temperature regime, active layer thickness/duration and thermal anomalies, such as those triggered by water or air fluxes (Noetzli et al., 2021; Permos, 2023a; Luethi and Phillips, 2016; Zenklusen Mutter and Phillips, 2012b).
+When moving from rock glacier kinematics to their internal characteristics (Arenson et al. 2002), direct subsurface data from rock glaciers is quite scarce, for logistic and financial reasons.
+Borehole temperatures are currently the most widespread type of subsurface data, allowing to monitor the temperature regime, active layer thickness/duration and thermal anomalies, such as those triggered by water or air fluxes (Noetzli et al., 2021; Permos, 2023b; Luethi and Phillips, 2016; Zenklusen Mutter and Phillips, 2012b).
 Nevertheless, temperature data alone do not allow to discern between ice and water, which can coexist at 0 °C and information on water content is essential to understand rock glacier kinematics.
-Cross-borehole geophysics are a means to distinguish ice and water in ice-rich permafrost and to monitor their volumetric variation and distribution over time (Musil et al., 2006; Phillips et al., 2023).
+Applied near-surface geophysics such as electrical resistivity tomography (ERT), refraction seismic tomography (SRT), ground penetrating radar (GPR) and electromagnetic methods deliver valuable information on rock glacier internal structure and the distribution of rock, air, ice and water (Hauck, 2013; Boaga et al., 2020; Pavoni et al., 2023; Hauck et al., 2011; Kneisel et al., 2008).
+Cross-borehole geophysics provide higher-resolution information on the near-surface structure (Binley and Slater, 2020)and are a means to distinguish ice and water in ice-rich permafrost and to monitor their volumetric variation and distribution over time by, e.g., electromagnetic velocity structures (GPR; traveltime tomography; Musil et al., 2006) or detecting changes with inverted resistivity models (Musil et al., 2006; Phillips et al., 2023).